sidharth-choudhary786/quant-volatility-risk-engine/README.md

 python -m run.run_full_pipeline
 ```

+## Research Context

+This project was built as a response to a common gap in quantitative finance projects:
+many systems demonstrate performance, but very few demonstrate **research discipline**.

+The goal here is not to optimize metrics, but to design a system that:
+- behaves correctly out-of-sample
+- remains interpretable across regimes
+- exposes failure modes instead of hiding them

+This context informs every design decision in the pipeline.

+## Who This Project Is For

+- MSc / MTech / PhD students working on quantitative finance projects
+- Candidates preparing for quant research or trading interviews
+- Researchers interested in volatility modeling and regime-aware systems
+- Engineers and students interested in how professional quantitative research pipelines are structured

+## Why This Project Matters

+Most trading and quant projects focus on maximizing returns using static backtests.
+This project focuses on **building a realistic research system** that survives
+out-of-sample testing, regime changes, and market stress.

+The emphasis is on:
+- correctness over curve-fitting
+- robustness over short-term performance
+- transparency over black-box optimization

+This reflects how real quantitative research is conducted in industry.

+## What Makes This Project Different

+- Fully automated end-to-end pipeline (one command)
+- Rolling walk-forward evaluation (no look-ahead bias)
+- Explicit regime-aware logic (not hidden ML)
+- Portfolio-level risk controls (VaR, ES, stress tests)
+- Diagnostics-first mindset (failure analysis, not just returns)

+## How This Project Should Be Read

+This repository is not meant to be skimmed like a typical trading strategy.

+It is structured to show **how decisions are made**, not just what the final metrics are.

+If you are reviewing this as:
+- a researcher → focus on walk-forward logic and diagnostics
+- an interviewer → focus on design decisions and failure analysis
+- an engineer → focus on modularity and reproducibility

+The results matter, but the **thinking behind the results matters more**.

+## Key Design Decisions

+Some deliberate choices shaped this system:

+- Walk-forward evaluation is used instead of static splits to reflect how models are deployed in practice.
+- Regime logic is rule-based and observable, avoiding opaque decision boundaries.
+- Risk controls operate at the portfolio level, not as post-processing filters.
+- Diagnostics are treated as first-class outputs, not optional analysis.

+These decisions trade raw performance for interpretability and robustness.

 ## 1. What this project is about (in simple words)
 The entire research pipeline is fully automated and reproducible.